yasir-afham/AllStore/README.md

 ## Status

-This was built as a university applied project (2025) and is not in active production use.
+This was built as a university project for the unit- Applied Project (2025) and is not in active production use.